-To get a stunning view of the city, you can also hike up to Cerro de la Cruz just above the city.
+To get a stunning view of the city, you can hike up to Cerro de la Cruz.
 You can take a taxi there as well.
-For even more stunning views, Hobbitenango is a new-ish spot a bit outside of the city that is trying to be Antigua’s own Hobbiton.
-It does offer lodging, but it also has a restaurant and is overall a beautiful place to chill for a day.
+For even more stunning views, Hobbitenango is a new-ish spot outside the city that is trying to be Antigua’s own Hobbiton.
+You can sleep there and it also has a restaurant.
+It is a beautiful place to chill for a day.

 For things to do in the actual city, you have an abundance of markets, historical buildings, and beautiful calles.
 Roaming around the city never got old, and no matter how much exploring I did, it always felt like I kept finding new streets that I hadn’t walked on before.

-Drinking at a hostel is always a good way to get nights going for backpackers, so get to Tropicana if you are in dire need of getting your night jumpstarted.
-I enjoyed staying at the quieter hostels, but if you need to get in the zone and meet some fun people, then you really need to go to Tropicana.
+Drinking at a hostel is always a good way to get nights going for backpackers.
+Get to Tropicana if you are in dire need of getting your night jumpstarted.
+I enjoyed staying at the quieter hostels, but sometimes you just need to get in the zone.
+If you need a hype boost or want to meet some fun people, then go to Tropicana.
 From there, let the night take you wherever.

 Antigua does actually have a decent amount of bars and clubs with unique personalities.
 Café No Sé and its speakeasy style setting with a plethora of oddly-placed candles stands out in particular.
 Lucky Rabbit is a big open space with a big dance floor for the general public and then a smaller dance floor to the side with an electronic DJ to cater to that crowd.
 They also have a ping pong table which is dope.
-There are dozens of bars, restaurants, and clubs in Antigua and it could easily be one of the best party towns in Latin America.
-But…
+There are dozens of bars, restaurants, and clubs in Antigua.
+It could easily be one of the best party towns in Latin America, but…

 The sad part is most of them close at around 1AM at the latest.
 When we found this out, we wandered around until like maybe 5 AM trying to squeeze everything out of what started off as such a fun night.
 We got some “gringos” from a person selling drunk food out of his window at around 3 AM.
 Apparently they call it that because only gringos and tourists eat that late in Antigua.